 Total conflict of interest.

-Stay right there, Sarah Carter, and I promise we'll get to David and Sydney David Schoen and Sidney Powell as we come back.
+Sarah Carter, and I promise we'll get to David Schoen and Sidney Powell as we come back.

-We got an amazing handity, you blockbuster, including Rudy tonight at nine on Fox News.
+We've got an amazing Hannity blockbuster, including Rudy tonight at 9 on Fox News.

-And as we continue, Sarah Carter, investigative reporter, attorney David Schoen, author of license to lie, Sidney uh Powell.
+And as we continue, Sarah Carter, investigative reporter, attorney David Schoen, author of License to Lie, Sidney Powell.

-We just don't know because of grand jury's secrecy.
+We just don't know because of grand jury secrecy.

-What do you what do you think is likely going on?
+What do you think is likely going on?

 Well, I hope they're in a lot of trouble.

-Um they certainly should be, but it's entirely possible the McCabe grand jury is looking simply at the offenses of his lying to the inspector general and to FBI agents with respect to the inspector general's interview.
+But it's entirely possible the McCabe grand jury is looking simply at the offenses of his lying to the Inspector General and to FBI agents with respect to the Inspector General's interview.

-No, I hate I don't want to really stick up for McCabe here, but and you know, think about this for a second.
+You know, I don't want to really stick up for McCabe here, but and, you know, think about this for a second.

-Hillary Clinton obstructs justice in the in the single most egregious case that I've ever seen in my life.
+Hillary Clinton obstructs justice in the single most egregious case that I've ever seen in my life.

-And you know, but we'll go after Flynn and we'll go after Papadopoulos and we'll go after, you know, Manafort and Michael Cohn for, you know, not not being truthful on bank loan applications, whatever other crap they're involved in.
+And, you know, but we'll go after Flynn and we'll go after Papadopoulos and we'll go after Manafort and Michael Cohn for not being truthful on bank loan applications, whatever other crap they're involved in.

 But she always gets a pass every single time she gets a pass.